qruddy/SEED-Lab/README.md

 # SEED-Lab
 Repository for EENG350 SEED Lab Team 10

-Contains files with code for arduino, which controls the motor and contains the control system, and the raspberry pi, which uses a camera to detect a marker and communicates this information to the arduino.
+Contains documentation of projects completed by Team 10 for Systems Exploration, Engineering and Design.

-The repository is organized by files used with the arduino and with the raspberry pi.
+Mini Project folder - contains documentation for the mini-project, in which an arduino controls the rotation of a wheel with a motor, using inputs from the motor's encoder and data given to it by a raspberry pi, which uses a camera to detect a marker, which indicates the angle to which the wheel should turn.
+The arduino contorl utilizes a PI contorller to complete this task and avoid overshoot.